 2. A site visit by an expert may be appropriate in order to examine the scene of an incident (where the condition of the site, or something at the site, is in issue), remove samples, take photographs or assess whether any further tests need to be undertaken.
 This should be agreed with the person managing the investigation.
-The expert should bear in mind that if s/he carries out a site inspection, s/he may be called upon at trial to give evidence of fact as well as his/her expert opinion.
+The expert should bear in mind that if they carry out a site inspection, they may be called upon at trial to give evidence of fact as well as their expert opinion.
 This might affect the [procedure in court].

 3. A list of matters to be dealt with on the site visit should be made in advance, all necessary equipment obtained and any required procedures agreed.
 At the workplace, all relevant matters should be noted, such as weather conditions, position of plant and equipment, measurements etc.

 4. Where a complex, technical investigation on site could recover evidence that would provide the basis of an expert’s report (in the event that one is required), a specialist could form part of the investigation team.
 However, whether they should then give evidence as the expert in any subsequent prosecution would need to be considered before any expert report is prepared.
 Experts should generally maintain a professional distance from the investigation so as to preserve (and be able to demonstrate) their objectivity and independence, but the ultimate decision as to the role of those attending site remains with the person managing the investigation.

 5. Similar considerations will apply to the examination of a machine or other product on site for the purpose of a section 6 HSWA investigation.
 In gathering evidence from a supplier, it is permissible for an expert to visit the supplier on site, look at the machinery, see it in operation and ask questions about its operation and the guidance that is given.
 Having obtained that information, it is desirable that someone else gathers any further information and takes any statements, so as to avoid the expert becoming involved too closely in the ongoing investigation.